Supporting King County Master Gardeners since 1984

 Making a Difference

 We have demonstration gardens throughout King County.
 We help fund capital expenditures to improve the productivity of our demonstration and outreach gardens.
-Last year, we donated over 4000 pounds of produce to local food banks in King County to help address food insecurity.
+Last year, we donated over 4,477 pounds of produce to local food banks in King County to help address food insecurity.

 We have gardening events in our youth gardens at Magnuson Childrens Garden, Tribal Life Trail, Bellevue Demo Garden childrens garden, and Shorewood High School.
 This education serves to connect young people with the world around them and teach how plants grow and thrive.

 We connect with home gardeners in urban, suburban, and rural areas.
 We offer free advice through our Plant Answer Clinics at farmers’ markets and stores and our online email clinic.
-We hosted over 700 clinics in 2022 and responded to over 1100 emails related to home gardening.

 Your contributions help our program.
 Please support us.